Timbinous/dotman/README.md

 This is a work in progress.

-This gem will allows you to switch between different dotfiles on the same user account.
+This gem will allow you to switch between different dotfiles on the same user account.

 ## Installation